AdobeDocs/campaign-classic.en/help/installation/using/configuring-campaign-options.md

   </tr>
   <tr>
    <td> <span class="uicontrol">NmsCleanup_BroadLogPurgeDelay</span> <br /> </td>
-   <td> Lets you define the delay after which broadlog are erased from the database.<br /> This option is automatically created once the delay is modified within the interface.
-If you modify the value from the options list, it should be expressed in seconds.<br /> </td>
+   <td> <p>Lets you define the delay after which broadlog are erased from the database.</p><p>This option is automatically created once the delay is modified within the interface.
+If you modify the value from the options list, it should be expressed in seconds.</p><br /> </td>
   </tr>
   <tr>
    <td> <span class="uicontrol">NmsCleanup_EventHistoPurgeDelay</span> <br /> </td>
-   <td> Lets you define the delay after which the event history is erased from the database.<br /> This option is automatically created once the delay is modified within the interface.
-If you modify the value from the options list, it should be expressed in seconds.<br /> </td>
+   <td><p> Lets you define the delay after which the event history is erased from the database.</p><p>
+   This option is automatically created once the delay is modified within the interface.
+If you modify the value from the options list, it should be expressed in seconds.</p><br /> </td>
   </tr>
   <tr>
    <td> <span class="uicontrol">NmsCleanup_EventPurgeDelay</span> <br /> </td>
-   <td> Lets you define the delay after which events are erased from the database.<br /> This option is automatically created once the delay is modified within the interface.
-If you modify the value from the options list, it should be expressed in seconds.<br /> </td>
+   <td><p> Lets you define the delay after which events are erased from the database.</p><p>This option is automatically created once the delay is modified within the interface.
+If you modify the value from the options list, it should be expressed in seconds.</p><br /> </td>
   </tr>
   <tr>
    <td> <span class="uicontrol">NmsCleanup_EventStatPurgeDelay</span> <br /> </td>
-   <td> Lets you define the delay after which the event statistics are erased from the database.<br /> This option is automatically created once the delay is modified within the interface.
-If you modify the value from the options list, it should be expressed in seconds.<br /> </td>
+   <td><p> Lets you define the delay after which the event statistics are erased from the database.</p><p>This option is automatically created once the delay is modified within the interface.
+If you modify the value from the options list, it should be expressed in seconds.</p><br /> </td>
   </tr>
   <tr>
    <td> <span class="uicontrol">NmsCleanup_PropositionPurgeDelay</span> <br /> </td>
-   <td> Lets you define the delay after which propositions are erased from the database.<br /> This option is automatically created once the delay is modified within the interface.
-If you modify the value from the options list, it should be expressed in seconds.<br /> </td>
+   <td><p> Lets you define the delay after which propositions are erased from the database.</p><p> This option is automatically created once the delay is modified within the interface.
+If you modify the value from the options list, it should be expressed in seconds.</p><br /> </td>
   </tr>
   <tr>
    <td> <span class="uicontrol">NmsCleanup_QuarantineMailboxFull</span> <br /> </td>
-   <td> Lets you define the delay after which the quarantines are erased from the database.<br /> This option is automatically created once the delay is modified within the interface.
-If you modify the value from the options list, it should be expressed in seconds.<br /> </td>
+   <td> <p>Lets you define the delay after which the quarantines are erased from the database.</p><p> This option is automatically created once the delay is modified within the interface.
+If you modify the value from the options list, it should be expressed in seconds.</p><br /> </td>
   </tr>
   <tr>
    <td> <span class="uicontrol">NmsCleanup_RecycledDeliveryPurgeDelay</span> <br /> </td>
-   <td> Lets you define the delay after which recycled deliveries are erased from the database.<br /> This option is automatically created once the delay is modified within the interface.
-If you modify the value from the options list, it should be expressed in seconds.<br /> </td>
+   <td> <p>Lets you define the delay after which recycled deliveries are erased from the database.</p><p> This option is automatically created once the delay is modified within the interface.
+If you modify the value from the options list, it should be expressed in seconds.</p><br /> </td>
   </tr>
   <tr>
    <td> <span class="uicontrol">NmsCleanup_RejectsPurgeDelay</span> <br /> </td>
-   <td> Lets you define the delay after which rejects are erased from the database.<br /> This option is automatically created once the delay is modified within the interface.
-If you modify the value from the options list, it should be expressed in seconds.<br /> </td>
+   <td> <p>Lets you define the delay after which rejects are erased from the database.</p><p>This option is automatically created once the delay is modified within the interface.
+If you modify the value from the options list, it should be expressed in seconds.</p><br /> </td>
   </tr>
   <tr>
    <td> <span class="uicontrol">NmsCleanup_TrackingLogPurgeDelay</span> <br /> </td>
-   <td> Lets you define the delay after which tracking logs are erased from the database.<br /> This option is automatically created once the delay is modified within the interface.
-If you modify the value from the options list, it should be expressed in seconds.<br /> </td>
+   <td> <p>Lets you define the delay after which tracking logs are erased from the database.</p><p>This option is automatically created once the delay is modified within the interface.
+If you modify the value from the options list, it should be expressed in seconds.</p><br /> </td>
   </tr>
   <tr>
    <td> <span class="uicontrol">NmsCleanup_TrackingStatPurgeDelay</span> <br /> </td>
-   <td> Lets you define the delay after which tracking statistics is erased from the database.<br /> This option is automatically created once the delay is modified within the interface.
-If you modify the value from the options list, it should be expressed in seconds.<br /> </td>
+   <td><p> Lets you define the delay after which tracking statistics is erased from the database.</p><p> This option is automatically created once the delay is modified within the interface.
+If you modify the value from the options list, it should be expressed in seconds.</p><br /> </td>
   </tr>
   <tr>
    <td> <span class="uicontrol">NmsCleanup_VisitorPurgeDelay</span> <br /> </td>
-   <td> Lets you define the delay after which visitors are erased from the database.<br /> This option is automatically created once the delay is modified within the interface.
-If you modify the value from the options list, it should be expressed in seconds.<br /> </td>
+   <td> <p>Lets you define the delay after which visitors are erased from the database.</p><p> This option is automatically created once the delay is modified within the interface.
+If you modify the value from the options list, it should be expressed in seconds.</p><br /> </td>
   </tr>
   <tr>
    <td> <span class="uicontrol">NmsCleanup_WorkflowResultPurgeDelay</span> <br /> </td>
-   <td> Lets you define the delay after which workflow results is erased from the database.<br /> This option is automatically created once the delay is modified within the interface.
-If you modify the value from the options list, it should be expressed in seconds.<br /> </td>
+   <td> <p>Lets you define the delay after which workflow results is erased from the database.</p><p> This option is automatically created once the delay is modified within the interface.
+If you modify the value from the options list, it should be expressed in seconds.</p><br /> </td>
   </tr>
   <tr>
    <td> <span class="uicontrol">WdbcCapabilities_AzureDw</span> <br /> </td>